arush-gupta/arush-gupta.github.io/_pages/podcast.md

 I’ll be inviting researchers from around the world to share their insights and personal stories, making science relatable and engaging.

+## AI: Modelling Nature, Emergence, Human-AI Connection, and the Meaning of Intelligence
-## My most recent conversation with Santanu Rathod, an ELLIS PhD Student at CISPA-Helmholtz and University of Cambridge
+### My most recent conversation with Santanu Rathod, an ELLIS PhD Student at CISPA-Helmholtz and University of Cambridge

 <div class="video-container">
   <iframe width="560" height="315"